 Introduction to Computer Graphics

 Overview of the use of the Macintosh computer in such visual arts fields as illustration, photography, advertising layout, and graphic design.
 Explores design dynamics while teaching proficiency in such software programs as Adobe Illustrator, InDesign, and Photoshop.
 Each student creates a digital portfolio of her work using Adobe Acrobat.
-Fall 2012, and alternate years.
+Fall, alternate years.

 Various watercolor techniques and materials are explored.
 Students work from direct observation in the studio as well as abstractly to explore color relationships, composition, and the expressive qualities of the medium.
-Fall 2011 and alternate years.
+Fall, alternate years.

 Introduction to this most versatile of mediums, exploring basic concepts in color mixing and modeling forms, using still life, landscape, the portrait, and abstraction.
-Fall 2012 and alternate years.
+Fall or Spring.
 Group: IV

 This course provides opportunities for advanced study of drawing principles, building on the techniques and knowledge gained in VA 110.
 Spring.